Team Awareness Kit (TAK)

 Much of the CoE’s work in this area has focused on the Team Awareness Kit (TAK) https://takmaps.com/.
 TAK is a geospatial mapping engine, originally developed for the Android operating system, that facilitates situational awareness, navigation, and data sharing.
 TAK can function as a stand-alone situational awareness tool or can be incorporated into various tactical and commercial networks.
 TAK is under continuous development as a Program of Record by the U.S. Special Operations Command and partner government laboratories, including the U.S. Air Force Research Laboratory and the Defense Advanced Research Projects Agency.
 TAK employs a “government open-source” model, which stipulates that any new features developed for TAK be provided back to the government, thus ensuring that all TAK users have free access to the software.

-The CoE is the first non-federal government agency to directly receive a TAK license, allowing the CoE to utilize the platform and assist in its development.
-The CoE is evaluating commercially available radios and deployable networks that enable the TAK app to function without a full Internet connection.
+The CoE is utilizing TAK with a cloud based server when internet connectivity is available, and is evaluating commercially available radios and deployable networks that enable the TAK app to function without a full Internet connection.
 When disconnected from the Internet, TAK can either transmit basic data (such as position reports) directly between radios, or utilize a small server physically deployed at the incident to relay maps and more complex data.
-The CoE will deploy TAK at events in Colorado with a public safety presence, as well as with Colorado Division of Fire Prevention and Control fire crews during the summer of 2018 to gain an operational perspective on the system.
+The CoE has deployed TAK at public safety incidents in Colorado, as well as with Colorado Division of Fire Prevention and Control fire crews to gain an operational perspective on the system.

 The CoE’s goal is to facilitate the utilization of a system that will enable first responders to reliably transmit location information, collaboratively map an incident, and access other tools that enable them to be safe, effective, and efficient in their operations, even if traditional Internet connections are degraded or absent.
 The CoE will provide information on progress toward this goal as it becomes available.